LabScale Agent User Guide

 help

-subcommand displays some helpful information about usage of the agentctl
+The help subcommand displays some helpful information about usage of the agentctl.

 - To show top level help for the